Watch for Continued Losses in Shares of Mdu Res Group (MDU) | Comtex SmarTrend

 Watch for Continued Losses in Shares of Mdu Res Group (MDU)

-Shares of Mdu Res Group (NYSE:MDU) traded today at $23.69, breaking its 52-week low.
-So far today approximately 75,000 shares have been exchanged, as compared to an average 30-day volume of 1.5 million shares.
+Mdu Res Group (NYSE:MDU) traded today at a new 52-week low of $20.17.
+Approximately 63,000 shares have changed hands today, as compared to an average 30-day volume of 1.6 million shares.

 MDU Resources Group, Inc. provides value added natural resource products and related services.
 The Company offers products that are essential to energy, transportation, and infrastructure, including regulated utilities, pipelines, exploration, production, and construction materials and services companies.